ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

-Next, register the descriptors with the KV Scheduler in the Hello World plugin `Init()`:
+Second, register the descriptors with the KV Scheduler in the HelloWorld plugin `Init()`:
 ```go
 func (p *HelloWorld) Init() error {
 	p.Log.Println("Hello World!")